 There are a sheer variety of public sector jobs which are, by law, identified as suitable for persons with disabilities, in which 4% reservation must be provided.
 These include posts of engineers, doctors, accountants, law officers, scientists and academics.
-Now, the Delhi High Court is examining whether a person with bipolar affective disorder, a psychosocial disability, is eligible to be appointed as a judge pursuant to being successful in the Delhi Judicial Services examination.
-By an interim order, the court directed that a vacancy in the post of judge to be kept reserved for the petitioner pending the final outcome of the case.
+Now, the Delhi High Court has negated the view of the administration that a person with bipolar affective disorder, a psychosocial disability, is not eligible to be appointed as a judge pursuant to being successful in the Delhi Judicial Services examination.

 In the case of Bhavya Nain vs. Delhi High Court Administration, the petitioner, a person with bipolar affective disorder, challenged the denial of his appointment to the post of judge in the Delhi Judicial Services.
 Bipolar affective disorder is classified as a mental illness and persons so affected are eligible for reservation in public employment under the 2016 Disabilities Act.
 He had appeared for and was successful in the Delhi Judicial Services Examination, held periodically for the recruitment of civil judges and magistrates into the judiciary in Delhi.
 However, the administration denied him appointment, on the stated ground that his disability certificate, while assessing his disability at 45%, also noted that his condition was likely to improve.
 According to the administration, this meant that his disability was not permanent, and therefore he could not be appointed to the post of judge against a reserved vacancy.